, , , ,

 We look at what’s connected.
 There are several steps here but the inner layer reflection is the part that changes everything.

-They write their innermost rules and fears and strongly-held protections on their innermost layer and then courageously pick up the discussion.
+They write their reflection statements on their innermost layer and then courageously pick up the discussion.
 They talk about things like:

-And they realize how this is the part that actually drives behavior, responses, decisions.
+And they realize how this is the part that actually drives their day-to-day behavior, responses, decisions.

-But what each of us is trying to protect when it matters.
-This is where most leadership development misses.
-We stay focused on what’s visible – behavior, language, competency.
-All important.
+But what gets overridden or lost when the pressure picks up and it really matters?
+This is where most leadership development misses when the focus stays only on what’s visible – behavior, language, competency.

 But behavior doesn’t originate there.
 It’s shaped beneath it.